lockss/lockss.github.io/administrators/admin/setting-up/clockss-web-harvest-guidelines.md

 *  For open access content, the permission statement could be a legal Creative Commons license including the ‘rel=“license”’ attribute.

-*  When all the content at the site is open access, it is sufficient to have one permission statement somewhere under the domain.

-*  If all content is available for preservation, it is sufficient to have one permission statement somewhere under the domain instead of at the starting point for each set of content.
+*  When all the content at the site is open access or available for preservation, it is sufficient to have one permission statement somewhere under the domain instead of at the starting point for each set of content.

 ### Defined content sets and starting points for collection